Last modified on November 12, 2024, 16:30 UTC

 • Combe Martin's mining activities made it a bustling industrial hub, particularly during the Industrial Revolution (1760-1840).

-• Transition to Agriculture: Following the decline of silver mining in the mid-19th century, Combe Martin's economy shifted towards agriculture, particularly market gardening, which included the production and exports of vast quantities of the finest strawberries.
+• Transition to Agriculture: Following the decline of silver mining in the mid-19th century, Combe Martin's economy shifted towards agriculture.

 • Sir Richard Pollard (1505-1542) was a key historical figure who was granted the manor of Combe Martin by King Henry VIII.